-Then, about 400 million years ago all these rocks – sedimentary & volcanic – were pushed up into mountains by the collision of ancient Europe and ancient America.
+Then, about 400 million years, ago all these rocks – sedimentary & volcanic – were pushed up into mountains by the collision of two ‘tectonic plates’ of ancient Europe and ancient America.

 If you look hard enough you can find the fossil remains of sea creatures – ‘brachiopods’ – just below the trig point on the very summit of Snowdon, now at 1085 metres above sea level.

 More recently – between 2.5 million years ago and just 10,000 years ago – the mountains were home to glaciers during the ‘Ice Age’.
 These glaciers carved out the great valleys such as the Llanberis Pass and the many glacial ‘cwms’ on Snowdon – these cwms were the seats of glaciers and now form distinctive semi-circular ‘scoops’ out of the mountain sides.

 You can see some small glacial cwms on Moel Eilio & Moel Cynghorion shortly after starting the ascent from the Snowdon Café and even more dramatically in Cwm du’r Arddu seen as you ascend steep section of the path known as ‘Allt Moses’ (with the second railway bridge at the top).
 More cwms are carved into the sides of Snowdon higher up, especially after the Pig Track joins the Llanberis path near the summit.

 A walk up Snowdon on the Llanberis Path is a fantastic lesson in ancient geology.

 To discover more about the geology read Paul Gannon’s book especially written for those with no previous knowledge of the subject: Rock Trails Snowdonia - available from local outdoor shops or on the internet.

 Paul Gannon Books